-Hayabusa is the Japanese word for ‘peregrine falcon’, a name suited to the fast and highly manoeuvrable fighter that provided the Allies’ first bitter surprise when war broke out in the Pacific.
+Hayabusa is the Japanese word for ‘peregrine falcon’, a name suited to the fast and highly maneuverable fighter that provided the Allies’ first bitter surprise when war broke out in the Pacific.
 The Ki-43 was code-named ‘Oscar’ by the Allies.

 The Nakajima Ki-43 Oscar succeeded the Ki-27 as the Japanese Army’s leading fighter.
-The Ki-43 Oscar was also the first modern Japanese fighter to appear in the Pacific theatre of operations.
+The Ki-43 Oscar was also the first modern Japanese fighter to appear in the Pacific theater of operations.
 A total of 5,919 aircraft were built in several versions.

 The Hayabusa or Oscar was in front-line service from the very beginning of the war, ending its career in desperate suicide missions in fruitless attempts to intercept American bombers during heavy bombing raids on the Japanese home islands.